Abdussalam-Mujeeb-ur-rahman/allahisrabb-vid-ux/readme.md

 ```bash
 npm install -g allahisrabb-vid-ux
 ```
+### or
+ you can run `npx allahisrabb-vid-ux`.
+You will be asked if the package can be installed, click ENTER or type YES and click ENTER.

 ## Usage
 ### Specify Output Directory and Filename
 To download a YouTube video, use the following command: